mufkuw/m-paperless/docs/index.md

 ### Translation

-Paperless-ngx is available in many languages that are coordinated on [Crowdin](https://crwd.in/paperless-ngx).
-If you want to help out by translating paperless-ngx into your language, please head over to the [Paperless-ngx project at Crowdin](https://crwd.in/paperless-ngx), and thank you!
+M-Paperless is available in many languages that are coordinated on [Crowdin](https://crwd.in/paperless-ngx).
+If you want to help out by translating paperless-ngx into your language, please head over to the [M-Paperless project at Crowdin](https://crwd.in/paperless-ngx), and thank you!

 ## Scanners & Software

-Paperless-ngx is compatible with many different scanners and scanning tools.
+M-Paperless is compatible with many different scanners and scanning tools.
 A user-maintained list of scanners and other software is available on [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Scanner-&-Software-Recommendations).